-The ancient shipwreck of Peristera, off the Greek island of Alonissos, dubbed “the Parthenon of shipwrecks”, opens on Tuesday to divers who will be able to visit the famous shipwreck of amphorae from the 5th century BC.
+The ancient shipwreck of Peristera, off the Greek island of Alonissos, dubbed “the Parthenon of shipwrecks”, opened up in May to divers who are able to visit the famous shipwreck of amphorae from the 5th century BC.

-Accompanied by instructors, divers will get a close look at the huge pile of amphorae, which extends to the sea bottom for a length of 25 meters.
+Accompanied by instructors, divers can get a close look at the huge pile of amphorae, which extends to the sea bottom for a length of 25 meters.

 Because of looting concerns, the undersea antiquities were previously accessible only to archaeologists and those with special permission.